RyanK53/Rock-Paper-Scissors-Game/README.md

 In the root directory of your local repository, create a new file called ".env", now update the contents of the file to specify your preferred user name, make sure to save the file once you are finished editing it

     PLAYER_NAME="PLAYER_NAME"

+## Usage

+Now you get to Run the Python script: python app/my_script.py